 - Victorian Government – advising in relation to the establishment of the offshore wind sector.

 - Ranger Uranium Mine – advising ERA in relation to regulatory and approvals aspects of the Ranger Uranium Mine project, in particular in connection with the closure and rehabilitation of the mine site and the future use of Jabiru township.

-- Greenfields Divestments – advising Development Victoria in relation to planning and environmental issues for greenfield development estates, including Aurora Estate, Officer and Valley Lake.
+- Development Victoria – advising on planning and environmental issues for greenfield development estates, including Aurora Estate, Officer, Riverwalk and Valley Lake.

-- Ford – advising in relation to environmental and planning issues for its Broadmeadows and Geelong sites.
+- Ford – advising in relation to environmental aspects of the disposal of its Broadmeadows and Geelong sites.

-- Newcrest – in relation to the proposed Wafi-Golpu gold mine in Papua New Guinea;
+- Newcrest – advising in relation to the proposed Wafi-Golpu gold mine in Papua New Guinea.

 - Yarra Valley Water – advising on site selection and land access matters for proposed new infrastructure in Melbourne's northern suburbs.